75 Ideas for Businesses You Can Launch for Cheap or Free

-62. Digital Media ConversionHave you ever thought about what happens to all the old CDs and DVDs we use to use to listen to music and watch films on?
+62. Digital Media ConversionHave you ever thought about what happens to all the old CDs and DVDs we used to use to listen to music and watch films?
 Well, the answer is, often nothing.
 For those who have only just started using the internet to download, purchase, and listen to music, their CDs are wasted.
 If you know how to transfer this media to a computer, you could be doing the tech-phobic and those with little time on their hands a serious favor.
-Offer your services on forums, social media, or flyers.
+Offer your services on forums, social media or flyers.
 You may even end up with customers with more general tech needs on a long-term basis.

 63. Personal Driver or Taxi ServicesThis is an especially easy business to start if you live in an urban area, as many businessmen and women prefer having a driver to go to and from work in order to make calls, schedule meetings, and generally work on the operational aspects of their companies during that time.
 On the other hand, if you are looking to start a business that is more like a taxi service, why not become an Uber driver?
 To become an Uber driver, you need: